 Her top tip?
 “I prefer to apply peels at night so that my skin isn’t exposed to the sun immediately afterward.”
 This is because you are revealing fresh skin cells that are more vulnerable to environmental damage.
 For most at home chemical peels, Dr. Shotter recommends using them once to twice a week, maximum.
 Otherwise, you run the risk of over-peeling, leading to irritation, increased sensitivity, and inflammation (aka your skin will be begging for a break).

-“Following a chemical peel, most skin types can expect mild flaking and/or peeling to reveal fresh, new skin cells underneath,” says Isaacs.
+As with professional peels, such as the VI Peel, after care is crucial here.“Following a chemical peel, most skin types can expect mild flaking and/or peeling to reveal fresh, new skin cells underneath,” says Isaacs.
 To restore and help recover your skin, it’s a good idea to apply a hydrating product loaded with soothing skincare ingredients.
 “I would follow up with a simple non-comedogenic moisturizer,” says Dr. Shotter, that will calm and soothe skin.

 Immediately after an at home peel, steer clear from retinoids and other acids—as even the best retinol creams can be too aggressive to use on your already-stimulated skin.
 “These can potentially cause discomfort, increased redness or flaking, and downtime,” says Dr. Shotter.
 Instead, wait 24-48 hours and apply the best facial sunscreen throughout the day to protect the new layer of skin.

 The best at-home chemical peel products

 Murad AHA/BHA/Retinoid Daily Clarifying Peel | RRP: $39/£34